Anoushé Husain: Early life and education

 Husain was born and grew up in Luxembourg, and has British and Pakistani ancestry.
+She attended the European School of Luxembourg, obtaining her European Baccalaureate in 2005.

-She was born with her right arm missing below the elbow, and has had other health problems including cancer and Ehlers-Danlos.
+She was born with her right arm missing below the elbow, and has had other health problems including cancer and Ehlers–Danlos syndrome.
 Her parents were helped by the British charity Reach, which supports children with missing upper limbs and their parents.
 As a child she danced, swam competitively, played cricket and participated in martial arts.
 When she developed hypermobility her doctor told her to stop doing karate, and she was later diagnosed with Ehlers–Danlos.
 She had surgery on her thumb and her back, and at the age of 23 was diagnosed with cancer.

 She has a degree in translation studies (French, English and Chinese, 2009) from the Institut Supérieur de Traducteurs et Interprètes in Brussels, and speaks eight languages.
 She has a master's degree in European governance (2012) from the University of Luxembourg.